PSahner/mc-eisbaers-res-pack-base-32x/README.md

 Source: [FaithfulPack](https://faithfulpack.net/addons/polished-chests)
 Description: Uses a polished golden brown chest texture instead of the old one.
 Customized version, which also adds the polished chest textures to chest boats (entities + items).

-#### 1.2.09: Inner Edges for Doors
+#### 1.2.09: Inner Edges for Doors - *Customized*

 Feature #: 1.2.09
 Source: [FaithfulPack](https://faithfulpack.net/addons/inner-edges-for-doors)
 Description: Adds faces to the insides of the windows of doors and trapdoors and gives it a three-dimensional effect.
+Customized version, which also fixes the different copper door and trapdoor models (exposed, weathered, oxidized, and all waxed versions).

 ## Changelog